 And after that, use a command line text editor like Vim to edit the /boot/grub/grub.cfg file.
 Look for the lines that are between ### BEGIN /etc/grub.d/05_debian_theme ### and ### END /etc/grub.d/05_debian_theme ###.
 Add the color information to it.
 It should now look like this:

 ### BEGIN /etc/grub.d/05_debian_theme ### set menu_color_normal=white/black set menu_color_highlight=black/light-gray if background_color 44,0,30,0; then clear fi ### END /etc/grub.d/05_debian_theme ###

 What do you think?

-I hope this detailed tutorial not only helped you to install Xfce desktop on Ubuntu, it also teaches you a few more things about installing additional desktop environment.
+I hope this detailed tutorial not only helped you to install Xfce desktop on Ubuntu, but it also teaches you a few more things about installing additional desktop environments.

 If you have some questions or tips to add, please feel free to use the comment section below.